 During a dark period of world history, intellectuals pondered where to draw the line between human and animal.
 They arrayed humans hierarchically, from the lightest to the darkest skin.
 Believing that Africans were ape-like, they weren’t sure whether to include apes as human, or Africans as apes.

 One artifact of this thinking was the “human zoo.”
 Kidnapped from their homes at the end of the 19th century and into the next, hundreds of indigenous people were put on display for white Westerners to view.
 “Often they were displayed in villages built in zoos specifically for the show,” according to a Spiegel Online sent in by Katrin, “but they were also made to perform on stage for the amusement of a paying public.”
 Many died quickly, being exposed to diseases foreign to them.

 A German named Carl Hagenbeck was among the more famous men involved in human zoos.
 He would go on expeditions in foreign countries and bring back both animals and people for European collections.
 In his memoirs, he spoke of his involvement with pride, writing: “it was my privilege to be the first in the civilized world to present these shows of different races.”

-The zoo in Hamburg still bears his name.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+The zoo in Hamburg still bears his name.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.